avramlavinsky/simple-data-binding/README.md

   <strong>Intuitive</strong> – Geared towards rapid time to market.
 A learning curve that feels comfortable in minutes, not months.
   </li>
   <li>
-  <strong>Powerful</strong> – Geared towards advanced form field operations likedynamic options and question branching.
+  <strong>Powerful</strong> – Geared towards advanced form field operations like dynamic options and question branching.
   </li>
   <li>
   <strong>Scaleable</strong> – Performant under conditions that exceed the upper limits of reasonable DOM size and complexity.